17 Best Veg and Non-Veg Dishes in a South Indian Wedding

 On the wedding day morning, the chief priest who will be guiding the wedding ceremony ties a sacred thread on the wrists of the bride and the groom.
 It is believed that the holy thread would bring good luck to the couple, and hence they are supposed to carry the thread till it falls off.

-(8) Chooda Chadhana (Bangle Placing)punjabi matrimony
+(8) Chooda Chadhana (Bangle Placing)

 It is one good variety of rituals performed during Punjabi wedding ceremonies.
 The bride’s maternal uncle would give her a set of 21 beautiful bangles, probably red, maroon, white, or ivory colors.
 These bangles are then dipped and get purified in a liquid mixture consisting of milk and rose petals.
 The elders from the family bless the bangles’ packets, and the maternal uncle first puts the bangle on the bride’s wrist.

-(9) Haldi ceremonypunjabi marriage
+(9) Haldi ceremony

 This is an important ritual performed as part of Punjabi wedding celebrations.
 This happens on the morning of the wedding day.
 The bride sits down, facing four lamps to keep her glow throughout the day.
 The ladies from the bride’s family apply turmeric paste, sandalwood, and rosewater along with mustard oil on the bride’s body, providing a glowing skin for her.